EPAM-JS-Competency-center/cloud-development-course-initial/4_integration_with_nosql_database/task.md

 1. Commit all your work to separate branch (e.g. `task-4` from the latest `master`) in BE (backend) and if needed in FE (frontend) repositories.
 2. Create a pull request to the `master` branch.
-3. Submit the link to the pull request fro crosscheck
+3. Submit the link to the pull request for crosscheck

 ## Evaluation criteria (each mark includes previous mark criteria)